 The Current Arrangements section contains information on the Options for Vector Transmission Capacity paper that considers Vector's options for changing its commercial arrangements for transporting gas on its transmission pipelines and sets out the still valid capacity objectives.

 The Developing section contains information regarding the work being undertaken by First Gas and Gas Industry Co to converge the two access arrangements into a single access regime.
-Here you will find all the recent consultations to do with this single code work.
-We are currently consulting on the Single Code Options Paper (SCOP2).
-A First Gas paper Gas Transmission Access Code Development: Proposed Decisions and Next Steps will be discussed at the 28 February Workshop.
-Details of the Workshop can be found here.
+Here you will find all the consultations to do with this single code work which began in August 2016.

 The Background section contains previous work relating to Transmission Access and Capacity including the Bridge Commitments and the original proposal for the GTIP work programme.